Update 14/02/2020: I added links to the articles I wrote for Cybersecurity Awareness month 2019.

 8. Check that (mobile) apps, browser extensions and third party applications (that you give access to another account) don’t have excessive rights.

-9. Don’t use social logins.
-When they’re compromised attackers can get access to multiple accounts
+9. Avoid using social logins.
+When they’re compromised attackers can get access to multiple accounts.

 10. Only install mobile apps from the official app stores.